yuanchaoma-db/genie_space/README.md

 ## Example Use Case

 This demo shows how to create a simple interface that connects to the Genie API, allowing users to:
-1. Start a conversation with a question about their supply chain data
+1. Start a conversation with a question about their domain data
 2. View generated SQL and results
 3. Ask follow-up questions that maintain context